aurelia/aurelia.github.io-old/docs/api/validation/index.md

 * `on(target: any): FluentEnsure` - Applies the rules to a class or object, making them discoverable by the StandardValidator.
   * `target: any` - A class or object.

+* `range(min: number, max: number): FluentRuleCustomizer` - Applies the &quot;range&quot; NUMBER validation rule to the property.
+Value must be between or equal to the specified min and max. null and undefined values are considered valid.
+  * `min: number` - No description available
+  * `max: number` - No description available

 * `required(): FluentRuleCustomizer` - Applies the &quot;required&quot; rule to the property.